-NMI provides the following precise time and frequency dissemination services:
+NMI provides the following time and frequency dissemination services:

 Click here for information on our time and frequency standards, calibration services, research and the operation of radio clocks in Australia.

-NMI's GPS time-transfer system offers a solution for time and frequency laboratories requiring a reliable and adaptable multi-channel strict common-view GPS receiver which generates data files formatted according to the standard CCTF specification.
-The system combines the reliability of a commercial GPS receiver engine with data-logging and processing software operating on a standard PC running under the Linux operating system.
+NMI's GPS time-transfer system offers a solution for time and frequency laboratories requiring a reliable and adaptable multi-channel strict common-view GPS receiver which generates standard CCTF-format data files.
+The system combines the reliability of a commercial GPS timing receiver with data-logging and processing software operating on a standard PC running under the Linux operating system.
 Features of the system are:

-The integrity of signals received from GPS satellites is monitored and recorded by GPS receiver systems at a number of locations in Australia and the Asia–Pacific.
+The integrity of signals received from GPS satellites is monitored and recorded by our time-transfer systems at a number of locations in Australia and the Asia–Pacific region.

 Daily files of this data can be found at ftp://time.nmi.gov.au/pub/timedata/gps/APMP_data/GPS_Integrity/.
 Select the required location and the data file name format is MJD.html where MJD is the Modified Julian Day.

-Daily values of UTC(AUS)–GPS time (as received at NMI Sydney) are calculated from overlapping two-day linearly fitted averages, and can be accessed from ftp://time.nmi.gov.au/pub/timedata/reports/.
-The file name format is nmlmm-yy.gps.
+Daily values of UTC(AUS)–GPS time (as measured at NMI Sydney) are calculated from linear fits over two days, and can be accessed via ftp://time.nmi.gov.au/pub/timedata/reports/.
+The file name format is nmimm-yy.gps.

-NMI maintains a number of network time protocol (NTP) servers which are referenced to UTC(AUS).
+NMI operates a number of NTP servers across Australia which are traceable to UTC(AUS).
 To register for this service, email the following information to email@example.com: